elamont174/chem-quiz/README.md

 - A grey background was used for the question container to provide contrast to the text.
 A neutral colour was used for a clean look.

 - The font "Outfit" is a sans-serif font.
 Sans serif fonts are considered to be easier to read for students with dyslexia and autism - since this quiz is designed for teenagers, this was considered to be an important accessibility requirement.
-Outfit in particular looked clean, classic and in-keeping with the 'Science' theme of the quiz which is why it was chosen.
+Outfit in particular looked clean, classic and in-keeping with the 'Science' theme of the quiz which is why it was chosen:
 ![Example of Outfit font](assets/images/outfit-font.png)

 ### Wireframes